Explore health content from A to Z.

 A copy of Vaccine Information Statements will be given before each vaccination.
 Read this sheet carefully each time.
 The sheet may change frequently.

 Talk to your pediatrician regarding the use of this vaccine in children.
-While the DTP vaccine may be given to children ages 6 weeks to 7 years and the Tdap vaccine may be given to children at least 10 years old (Boostrix(R)) or at least 11 years old (Adacel(TM)), precautions do apply.
+While the DTP vaccine may be given to children ages 6 weeks to 7 years and the Tdap vaccine may be given to children at least 10 years old, precautions do apply.

 Side effects that you should report to your doctor or health care professional as soon as possible: